instinctive3/instinctive-api/README.md

 Ensure that the HTTP client is up-to-date and has the latest TLS, cipher suites and SNI available.

-From late 2020 requests to the Instinctive Notes API will require TLS 1.2.

 ## Base URL

 The base URL should preceed any endpoint calls made to the API.